Inference from Selectively Disclosed Data: Proofs of properties of imitation equilibrium

-\begin{corollary} Given any sequence of densities $g_1, g_2, \ldots$ on $[0,1]$ with a fixed mean and variances $Var_1, Var_2, \ldots \rightarrow \infty$, the payoff to a sender conditional on the state, in a sequence of otherwise identical games with mass distributions $g_1, \ldots$, converges in probability to their full-information payoff. \end{corollary}
+\begin{proof}[Proof of Claim \ref{claim:var}] We show that given any infinite sequence of games with data-mass distributions $g_1, g_2, \ldots $ on $[0,1]$ with a fixed mean and variances $Var_1, Var_2, \ldots \rightarrow 0$, that are identical in the set of states and their ex-ante distribution, the payoff to a sender conditional on the state converges in probability to their full-information payoff.